LonghornNeurotech/EMG_Integration_pipeline/README.md

 ### 1. Embedded System Processing (ESP32 DevKit V1)
 - **Raw Data Acquisition:** Reads analog EMG values from a MyoWare sensor using the Arduino IDE `analogRead`.
-- **Oversampling & Averaging:** Multiple samples are collected and averaged in software to reduce electromagnetic and thermal noise from the hardware.
+- **Precise Oversampling & Averaging:** Uses **ESP-IDF hardware timers** within the Arduino framework to sample at a precise rate, typically 10× the highest EMG frequency component.
+Multiple samples are collected and averaged in software to reduce electromagnetic and thermal noise from the hardware.
 - **Data Transmission:** Individual processed samples are sent over serial to Python for further analysis.

 ### 2. Python Analysis